 Quick, easy, and simple dinner ideas are the best when it comes to busy weeknights.
 Keeping meals healthy is important too, and this delicious Italian egg bake covers all of those bases.

-It also happens to be a favorite recipe part of my August recipe theme, 30 minute meals for busy weeknights!
+It also happens to be a favorite 30 minute meal for busy days!
 That makes it perfect for back to school meal planning, because it can be served for breakfast, dinner or an easy weekend brunch.

-- Parmesan cheese has a big dose of calcium, coming in at a whopping 55mg per tablespoon!
+- Parmesan cheese – A big dose of flavor and calcium, coming in at a whopping 55mg per tablespoon!

 - Total Time: 28 minutes